G-Core/product-documentation/documentation/reseller-support/cdn-section-overview.md

     --1--Activity logs: "activity-logs"
     --1--Origin groups: "origin-groups"
 pageTitle: Understanding Client, Resource, and Activity Information | Gcore
-pageDescription: Explore our guide on CDN client details, resource data, activity logs, and origin groups for efficient CDN management.
+pageDescription: Explore our guide to CDN client details, resource data, activity logs, and origin groups for efficient CDN management.
 ---
 # CDN section overview

 The CDN section collects information about your customers who use CDN and the resources they utilize.
-It includes the following subsections:
+It includes the subsections clients, CDN resources, activity logs, and origin groups.

 ## Clients